-The remit of the Overview and Scrutiny Committees is based on the division of Portfolio Holder responsibilities.
-Portfolio Holders may report to more than one Overview and Scrutiny Committee.
+The remit of the Overview and Scrutiny Board and Committees is based on the division of Portfolio Holder responsibilities.
+Portfolio Holders may report to more than one Overview and Scrutiny body.

-Portfolio Holder responsibilities are changeable and from time to time it may be necessary to modify the designation of functions across the four Overview and Scrutiny Committees.
+Portfolio Holder responsibilities are changeable and from time to time it may be necessary to modify the designation of functions across the four Overview and Scrutiny bodies.